TAPPI's International Nanotechnology Division

 Summary of the Student Award:

-The NanoDivision's Student Award recognizes students for their research contributions related to renewable nanomaterials and service to the NanoDivision and other professional societies.
+The NanoDivision's Student Award recognizes current students or students within one year post graduation for their research contributions related to renewable nanomaterials and service to the NanoDivision and other professional societies.
 The NanoDivision’s awards committee assess each nominee with respect to novelty & impact of research contributions, Impact on community, contributions to the NanoDivision, and the number & quality of publications.

 How to Nominate:

 Have a look at the Student Award assessment criteria and weighting.
 If you know someone worthy of this award, please download the nomination form, complete all requirements, and submit to TAPPI (Lisa Stephens).

 - The 2019 Nominations will open on 1-Feb

 - Submission deadline for 2019 nominations: 15-April 2019